-- 1. Where development or site alteration may negatively impact the Natural Heritage System, is proposed within or adjacent to natural heritage features and areas, surface water features and groundwater features or may negatively impact their related ecological or hydrologic functions or the linkages between these features, the proponent shall prepare an EIS in accordance with the provisions of this plan. - 2.
-The mapping associated with the Natural Heritage System (as provided in Schedules 10, 10A through 10E), or subwatershed plans may be refined or updated through new or more detailed information brought forward through Environmental Impact Studies in accordance with the provisions of this Plan. - 3.
+1. Where development or site alteration, is proposed within or adjacent to natural heritage features and areas, surface water features and groundwater features or may negatively impact their related ecological or hydrologic functions, the proponent shall prepare an EIS in accordance with the provisions of this plan.

+- 2. The mapping associated with the Natural Heritage System (as provided in Schedules 10, 10A through 10E), or subwatershed plans may be refined or updated through new or more detailed information brought forward through Environmental Impact Studies in accordance with the provisions of this Plan. - 3.
 The scope of an EIS must be determined in consultation with the City, the GRCA and applicable Provincial ministry, where one or more of the potentially impacted features or functions fall under their jurisdiction. - 4.
-A scoped EIS, that entails a more narrowly defined assessment may be required by the City were development or site alteration is: - minor in nature or small scale and provided negative impacts are anticipated to be negligible; - ii) located in a previously disturbed area; or - iii) located in an area where recent previous studies have been prepared that provide sufficient detailed information. - 5.
+A scoped EIS, that entails a more narrowly defined assessment may be required by the City were development or site alteration is: - i) minor in nature or small scale and provided negative impacts are anticipated to be negligible; - ii) located in a previously disturbed area; or - iii) located in an area where recent previous studies have been prepared that provide sufficient detailed information. - 5.
 Consultation with the GRCA is required where any GRCA-regulated lands or wetlands may be impacted by proposed development or site alteration. - 6.
-An EIS shall be prepared and submitted to the City in support of development and site alterations that is proposed within or adjacent to the natural heritage features and areas identified on Table 6.1. - 7.
-The City shall not permit development or site alteration within the Natural Heritage System or on adjacent lands to a natural heritage features and areas, until the required EIS and Environmental Implementation Report (EIR) has been reviewed and approved by the City, in consultation with the Environmental Advisory Committee, and where applicable the GRCA and a provincial ministry or agency.

-- 8. Proposed development or site alteration shall not be approved where it is in conflict with the provisions of this Plan. - 9.
+The City shall not permit development or site alteration within the Natural Heritage System or on adjacent lands to natural heritage features and areas, until the required EIS and Environmental Implementation Report (EIR) has been reviewed and approved by the City, in consultation with the Environmental Advisory Committee, and where applicable the GRCA and a provincial ministry or agency. - 7.
+Proposed development or site alteration shall not be approved where it is in conflict with the provisions of this Plan. - 9.
 Environmental studies include: - i) EIS; - ii) EIR; - iii) EA; and - iv) Detailed EIS completed in conjunction with Secondary Plans. - 10.
 An EIS and EIR shall be carried out by professional(s) qualified in the field of environmental and hydrological sciences and shall be acceptable to the City, in consultation with the City's Environmental Advisory Committee, the GRCA and provincial ministry or agency, as applicable. - 11.
 Prior to commencement of the study, terms of reference, acceptable to the City, shall be prepared in consultation with the Environmental Advisory Committee, GRCA, and provincial ministry or agency, as applicable. - 12.
-EIS and EIRs shall be completed in accordance with Guidelines prepared by the City, as updated from time to time and approved by the City. - Additional studies may be required to be submitted in conjunction with an EIS and/or EIR as determined by the City and in accordance with the complete application provisions of this Plan.
+EIS and EIRs shall be completed in accordance with Guidelines prepared by the City, as updated from time to time and approved by the City. - 13.
+Additional studies may be required to be submitted in conjunction with an EIS and/or EIR as determined by the City and in accordance with the complete application provisions of this Plan.